Speech by Her Excellency the President of India, Shrimati Pratibha Devisingh Patil at the Social & Cultural Centre at Abu Dhabi, Uae

 Despite the global economic downturn, the Indian economy has witnessed rapid and sustained growth rate.
 The macro-economic fundamentals are sound and we seek to further expand our growth.
 Our infrastructure financing needs are estimated to be 1 trillion US Dollars in the next five years.
 India offers a large and a growing market.
 The UAE is also going through a significant transformation.
 The space for India to play an increasing role in this transformation is widening.
 More employment avenues will open up in knowledge-based industries like IT, finance and insurance, as the UAE economy is bracing for a larger role by the service sector.
 This will ensure that there will be a demand for senior executives and professionals for some more years to come.
 I urge the Indian community to retune itself and remain responsive to the changing needs of this country.
 The UAE will remain as one of the largest trading partners for India and a gateway for Indian exports to the region.

 I am also aware of the challenges and aspirations of the expatriate Indian community.
 The Government of India and the UAE Government are engaged in continuous dialogue on various matters concerning Indian labour.
 There is already an existing Memorandum of Understanding signed between the Ministry of Overseas Indian Affairs in India and the Ministry of Labour in the UAE.
 New schemes have been proposed by the Ministry of Overseas Indian Affairs to ensure the welfare of Indian workers in the UAE.
-I am happy that during my visit, I will be launching, the Indian Workers' Resource Centre, to provide a 24 hour helpline and counseling services for Indian workers in the UAE.
+I am happy that during my visit, I will be launching, the Indian Workers' Resource Centre, to provide a 24 hour helpline and counselling services for Indian workers in the UAE.
 This will be an important step to take the grievance redressal mechanism to the doorsteps of the large number of Indians, who are in distress and in need of urgent assistance.

 I am impressed by the Indian Social and Cultural Centre and its facilities.
 That the Indian community has accomplished this task of establishing an impressive institution, reflects a strong sense of responsibility you feel, as members of the Indian community.
 While financial status may provide materialistic comforts, it is a sense of belonging to a group, and being a part of a cultural and social identity that generates a sense of well-being and satisfaction.